dcam0050/DoraROSBridge/README.md

 The `ros2-tts-source` subscribes to ROS2 text topics and forwards text to ROS1 TTS topics via the `ros1-tts-sink`.

 ### 3. Audio Streaming Bridge
 The `gstreamer-audio-receiver` receives audio from a robot via UDP RTP and forwards it to ROS2 via the `ros2-audio-publisher`.
+The `dora-audio-sink` provides optional audio playback and debugging capabilities.

 ## Quick Start